 Social media accounts also increase your nonprofit’s overall exposure.
 By putting your brand and programs out there, you introduce yourself to potential donors on a limited budget.
 In addition, social media accounts offer another platform for you to call attention to current fundraising campaigns, open positions, program successes and upcoming events and broadcast it on a larger scale.

 So your nonprofit needs it and the world needs it but this doesn’t mean just assigning an intern to “social media”.
 Your organization needs to invest and we mean hire someone who is dedicated to only your social media communication.
 Why?
 Well social media is a living, breathing extension of your nonprofit.
 You want someone who can respond to questions online and troubleshoot when problems come up.
 Hello, crisis plan.
 This is when there is a negative review or other urgent situation that pops up.
 You don’t want your two-day-a-week intern tasked with this sort of situation.
 Instead, having someone who knows what they are doing with a preconceived strategy ready to tackle this is essential.

 People now use social media as a method to communicate with businesses and nonprofits.
 If your nonprofit isn’t responding quickly to requests with relevant information, then you are going to lose important supporters and encourage bad reviews.

 Why else is a dedicated social media staff member also essential?
 Your social media strategy should include strategic goals and methods for evaluating success.
 Think about your development staff who has monthly goals to hit, numbers to look over and reports to the board.
 It’s the same thing and it’s a full-time job, folks.

-If you are interested in learning more about how to effectively leverage your social media channels to raise more money and boost engagement, join us and Julia Campbell on November 14th at 12 PM ET where she will be talking about storytelling through social media.
+If you are interested in learning more about how to effectively leverage your social media channels to raise more money and boost engagement, join us and Julia Campbell for her webinar about storytelling on social media.
 You don’t want to miss it!
 Register below.